ahmadekhalili/onetomultipleimage/README.md

 ## Serializer Field: OneToMultipleImage

 Receives image in Base64/form-data with list of sizes and generate images with specified sizes.

+`OneToMultipleImage` fields:

+- **image**:
+`Base64ImageField`, accept data in base64 or form-data in writing and retursn uploaded image object. in representing, shows image url.

+- **alt**:
+`CharField`, stores alt of the image. if not alt value is provided, the program fill it with a 6 digit uuid followed by the image size.

+- **size**:
+`CharField`, stores size of the image as string. optional.

 `OneToMultipleImage` arguments: